 Procedure for Requesting FMLA

-All request for FMLA should begin with Human Resources.
-Please contact Tavia Patterson at (504) 568-8741 or email at email@example.com.
-Once HR determinse eligibility, the employee will be provided with the certification form to be completed by the treating physician.
+All requests for FMLA should begin with Human Resources.
+Please contact our FMLA inbox at HRMFMLA@lsuhsc.edu.
+Once HR determins eligibility, the employee will be provided with the certification form to be completed by the treating physician.
 The employee will have 15 days to return the application to HR.